DercilioFontes/andromeda-ts-es-module-express/README.md

 ## Multi-stage build

-- The app is build with npm and Node
+- The app dependencies are built with Node and npm

-- The app runner is Andromeda
+- The app runner uses Andromeda

 ```sh
 # TS